 Former Williams Institute Law Teaching Fellows

-Luke Boso currently teaches courses in Constitutional Law and Property at Savannah Law School.
+Luke Boso currently teaches courses in constitutional law and criminal law at the University of San Francisco School of Law.
+During the 2013-14 academic year, he was an Associate Professor at Savannah Law School.
 His research and writing focus broadly on the intersections of law, gender, sexuality, race, class, and geography; his current work explores the role of law as it relates to how “place” informs understandings of masculinity and femininity.
 Boso earned his B.A., magna cum laude, from West Virginia University; his law degree from the West Virginia University College of Law, where he served as a research editor of the West Virginia Law Review; and his LL.M. at UCLA School of Law, where he served as articles editor on the UCLA Women’s Law Journal.
 He has published articles in the UCLA Law Review,Hastings Women’s Law Journal, Tulane Journal of Law & Sexuality, and the West Virginia Law Review.
 Boso served as a Law Clerk to the Honorable Judge Phillip D. Gaujot of the Circuit Court of Monongalia County, West Virginia.
 He then spent one year working at a boutique law firm in Los Angeles, where he litigated civil rights claims on behalf of victims of police brutality.

 Zachary A. Kramer was the first Williams Law Teaching Fellow.
 Professor Kramer received his B.A. from the University of Wisconsin (2001) and his J.D. from the University of Illinois College of Law (2004), where he was Editor-in-Chief of the University of Illinois Law Review (2003-04).
 At UCLA, Professor Kramer taught Law & Sexuality in the fall semester.
 Professor Kramer’s publications have appeared in the University of Illinois Law Review, the Seattle Journal for Social Justice, and the Chicago Tribune.